Balut (food): Chemistry of cooking

-During the cooking process, changes occur in the food chemistry of balut, such as the sol dispersion of water molecules within the embryonic fluid.
+During this cooking process, changes occur in the food chemistry of balut, such as the sol dispersion of water molecules within the embryonic fluid.
 This liquid becomes the broth for the solid which are parts of the duck within the egg.
 Although balut mainly consists of protein, fat is present and is emulsified within the fertilized embryo.
-After cooking, it can be considered a protein gel (depending on the length of time it was cooked).
+After cooking, it can be considered a protein gel, depending on the length of time it was cooked.
 Heating high-protein food such as balut can cause the chemical changes to take place and fully or partially denature proteins, causing the surface to become thick and causing an irreversible gel protein to form.

 Temperature has a significant impact on the final taste and texture of the cooked balut.
 Warm temperatures of 29–30 C change the taste and texture of the yolk by making it more grainy.
 This can be attributed to the changes in proteins, and their partial denaturation, during the heating and incubation process.
 When boiling or cooking eggs, the white of the egg tends to solidify because the proteins are denatured in an irreversible reaction and turn from transparent to an opaque white.
 Physical and chemical changes in the final balut product can also be attributed to microbial infections and the rate that microbes infect the balut at various stages.

 There are many chemical changes that occur inside the duck egg as it is being processed, which can vary depending on how or what it is cooked with.
 While boiling, added salt can contribute to a number of chemical changes; it seems to increase the proportional weight of egg white within the shell, which can be due to the weight differences between the embryo and the egg white itself.
 Added salt can also increase the hardness of the egg yolk and affect the overall texture of the final balut product.
-Other chemical changes observed in nutrient content of the duck egg as it is processed are a slight decrease in the amount of available amino acids, water-soluble vitamins and minerals after the processing is complete.
+Other chemical changes observed in nutrient content of the duck egg as it is processed are a slight decrease in the amount of available amino acids, water-soluble vitamins, and minerals after the processing is complete.

 Nutrition

 There are different nutritional values for balut, since it can be either fertilized chicken or duck eggs.
 Balut nutrition specifications between chicken and duck have minor differences, but both eggs have around 14 grams of crude protein, 188 calories each, and around 100 milligrams of calcium.
-A duck egg might have a higher value of nutrition than a chicken egg but overall, both chicken and duck balut have approximately the same nutritional value.
+A duck egg might have a higher value of nutrition than a chicken egg, but overall, both chicken and duck balut have approximately the same nutritional value.

 In folk medicine, according to popular Vietnamese belief, these eggs are a nutritious and restorative food for pregnant or delivering women.